 This is not due to contrast but because of tones, because the subjects had matching tones.
 So how do you deal with it?

 One method through which you can alter the tones is by utilizing colored filters on the lens.
 With digital photography, toning has become even more flexible.
 Alteration of the tone can be done after the shoot during the post-processing conversion phase.
-There are also other options which you can use to yield a better range of tone.
+There are also other options that you can use to yield a better range of tone.

-Similarly, if you want a darker tone you can use lower intensity light on the dress to produce a much darker shade of gray.
-So lighting has a lot of power and if used well it can add the right highlights, tone, shadows, and everything else.
+Similarly, if you want a darker tone, you can use lower intensity light on the dress to produce a much darker shade of gray.
+So lighting has a lot of power, and if used well, it can add the right highlights, tone, shadows, and everything else.

-Remember capturing perfect tonal range can be a tricky business especially if you have just started shooting monochrome photography.
+Remember capturing perfect tonal range can be a tricky business, especially if you have just started shooting monochrome photography.

-So it would be easier for you if capture images at dusk when the sky is dark yet there is some light, which produces full tonal results.
+So it would be easier for you if capture images at dusk when the sky is dark, yet there is some light, which produces full tonal results.
 Black and white photography becomes difficult as night approaches!

 Shadow is the key

 Shadow makes black and white images stand out.
-Photographers stare in awe at photos which contain beautiful shadows as this cornerstone is a key feature of this medium.
+Photographers stare in awe at photos that contain beautiful shadows as this cornerstone is a key feature of this medium.
 So you should be constantly aware of shadows when capturing your images.
 It is indeed shadows that make a black and white photograph strong and lend it its major features!

 Shadows are so important for black and white photography because it has strong ties with shape, which is another major of the cornerstones.

 Do you remember how you use to play with your shadows when you were young?
-It has this appeal which can attract even those who have no interest in art.
+It has this appeal, which can attract even those who have no interest in art.
 It’s visually exciting and mysterious, which intrigues the viewer.
 So keep the shadows in mind to create a spectacular monochrome image.
 Here a few things to keep in mind:

 The shape of the shadow is vital and can be changed.
 So change it to strengthen your composition.
 This can be done by changing the lightning or position.
-Thus, if you alter the shadow and position it differently you can benefit from perfect contrast and balanced tonal range.
+Thus, if you alter the shadow and position it differently, you can benefit from perfect contrast and balanced tonal range.

-Summing it up Shadows add versatility to your black and white photography.
+Summing it up, Shadows add versatility to your black and white photography.
 It reflects efforts and can be seen in a leading line, a shape, or any subject and can contribute a lot to enhance the composition.